aolkin/hrdc/docs/walkthrough.md

 the button will change to "done", allowing a PDSM to mark the actor as having auditioned (an update that again, will be instantly reflected everywhere).

+### PDSM Mistakes - Audition Admin

+Occasionally, PDSMs will forget to mark an audition as done.
+This can cause some problems, and therefore, any auditions still in progress after their slot ends will automatically be marked as done.
+If this doesn't happen, casting administrators can use the Audition admin to mark auditions as done via the multi-select action dropdown.

+Additionally, if a show wishes to callback or cast an actor who did not show up to auditions, there are two ways to enter them into the system.
+One is to create a fake slot for the current time and sign them in via the normal process.
+Alternatively, the Audition admin can be used to create a fake Audition for them.
+When doing so, select the right show and actor, select any space, and make sure to check "Sign in complete".
+This will cause the given actor to show up in the show's list.

 ## Callbacks

 After holding auditions, PDSMs must enter callback information.